addyosmani/backbone-fundamentals/README.md

 **A note on navigation and state**

 It is also worth noting that in classical web development, navigating between independent views required the use of a page refresh.
-In Single-page JavaScript applications however, once data is fetched from a server via Ajax, it can simply be dynamically rendered in a new view within the same page without any such refresh being necessary.
-The role of navigation thus falls to a "router", which assists in managing application state (e.g allowing users to bookmark a particular view they have navigated to).
+In single-page JavaScript applications, however, once data is fetched from a server via Ajax, it can be dynamically rendered in a new view within the same page.
+Since this doesn't automatically update the URL, the role of navigation thus falls to a "router", which assists in managing application state (e.g allowing users to bookmark a particular view they have navigated to).
 As routers are however neither a part of MVC nor present in every MVC-like framework, I will not be going into them in greater detail in this section.

-To summarize, views are a visual representation of our application data.

 ###Controllers

 Controllers are an intermediary between models and views which are classically responsible for two tasks: they both update the view when the model changes and update the model when the user manipulates the view.

 In our photo gallery application, a controller would be responsible for handling changes the user made to the edit view for a particular photo, updating a specific photo model when a user has finished editing.

-In terms of where most JavaScript MVC frameworks detract from what is conventionally considered "MVC" however, it is with controllers.
-The reasons for this vary, but in my honest opinion it is that framework authors initially look at the server-side interpretation of MVC, realize that it doesn't translate 1:1 on the client-side and re-interpret the C in MVC to mean something they feel makes more sense.
-The issue with this however is that it is subjective, increases the complexity in both understanding the classical MVC pattern and of course the role of controllers in modern frameworks.
+It's with controllers that most JavaScript MVC frameworks depart from this interpretation of the MVC pattern.
+The reasons for this vary, but in my opinion, Javascript framework authors likely initially looked at server-side interpretations of MVC (such as Ruby on Rails), realized that that approach didn't translate 1:1 on the client-side, and so re-interpreted the C in MVC to solve their state management problem.
+This was a clever approach, but it can make it hard for developers coming to MVC for the first time to understand the both the classical MVC pattern and the "proper" role of controllers in other non-Javascript frameworks.

-As an example, let's briefly review the architecture of the popular architectural framework Backbone.js.
-Backbone contains models and views (somewhat similar to what we reviewed earlier), however it doesn't actually have true controllers.
-Its views and routers act a little similar to a controller, but neither are actually controllers on their own.
+So does Backbone.js have Controllers?
+Not really.
+Backbone's Views typically contain "controller" logic, and Routers (discussed below) are used to help manage application state, but neither are true Controllers according to classical MVC.

 In this respect, contrary to what might be mentioned in the official documentation or in blog posts, Backbone is neither a truly MVC/MVP nor MVVM framework.
-It's in fact better to consider it a member of the MV* family which approaches architecture in its own way.
-There is of course nothing wrong with this, but it is important to distinguish between classical MVC and MV* should you be relying on advice from classical literature on the former to help with the latter.
+It's in fact better to see it a member of the MV* family which approaches architecture in its own way.
+There is of course nothing wrong with this, but it is important to distinguish between classical MVC and MV* should you be relying on discussions of MVCt to help with your Backbone projects.

 ### Controllers in Spine.vs vs Backbone.js

 **Spine.js**

 We now know that controllers are traditionally responsible for updating the view when the model changes (and similarly the model when the user updates the view).
-As the framework we'll be discussing in this book (Backbone) doesn't have it's **own** explicit controllers, it can be useful for us to review the controller from another MVC framework to appreciate the difference in implementations.
-For this, let's take a look at a sample controller from Spine.js:
+Since Backbone doesn't have it's **own** explicit controllers, it's useful to review the controller from another MVC framework to appreciate the difference in implementations.
+Let's take a look at [Spine.js](http://spinejs.com/):

 In this example, we're going to have a controller called ```PhotosController`` which will be in charge of individual photos in the application.
 It will ensure that when the view updates (e.g a user editd the photo meta-data) the corresonding model does too.

 (Note: We won't be delving heavily into Spine.js beyond this example, but it's worth looking at it to learn more about Javascript frameworks in general.)